 Scott Cao 750E Cannon Violin – Artistic Series

-Scott Cao has built an amazing reputation amongst the finest players and teachers throughout the world.
+Scott Cao has built an amazing reputation among the finest players and teachers throughout the world.
 Instruments bearing his name are always of the utmost quality in performance and craftsmanship.
 The Scott Cao 750E Cannon Violin is part of the Scott Cao “Artistic Series” instruments.
 These instruments are each made in honor of historic violins and violin makers.

 As a master luthier himself, Scott works tirelessly in training other luthiers who in turn train the factory workers.
 This constant push to educate and train the next generation of string luthiers holds true to the world’s finest standards of the trade.